nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Criminal, Trade

 The trade in Egarian materials is presently accepted as falling within the bounds of a Warrant of Trade, and so has far less attendant risk than selling other xenos artefacts.
 Nonetheless, few potential buyers stand on the right side of Imperial authority.
-A Rogue Trader will often find himself forging an unwilling compact of trade with the Kasballica to generate the profit he desires.
+A Rogue Trader will often find herself forging an unwilling compact of trade with the Kasballica to generate the profit he desires.

 #### Objective 3: Seek Out Value in the Hive-ruins